naxmefy/node-express-application-skeleton/README.md

     * simple web application which communicates with the api (OAuth2)
     * single page application (powered with mincer asset pipeline) which communicates with the api (JWT)
     * simple ionic mobile application which communicates with the api (jwt)
+    * simple ionic mobile application which communicates with the api (oauth2)

 ### What is included here?